LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Tables can scale up and down with virtually unlimited throughput and storage.
 There is no limit on the size of a table or the number of rows you can store in a table.

 ##### DynamoDB:
-  * (Serverless) NoSQL Key-value and document DB that delivers single-digit millisecond performance at any scale.
+  * (Serverless) NoSQL Key-value / document DB that delivers single-digit millisecond performance at any scale.
 It's a fully managed, multi-region, multi-master, durable DB with built-in security, backup and restore, and in-memory caching for internet scale applications
   * Stored on SSD
   * Good candidate to store ML model served by application(s)
   * Stored across 3 geographically distinct data centers
   * Eventual consitent reads (default) or strongly consistent reads (1 sec or less)
   * Session storage alternative (TTL)
   * IAM for security, authorization, and administration
-  * Primay key possibilities could involve creation time
+  * Primary key possibilities could involve creation time
   * On-Demand (pay per request pricing) => $$$
   * Provisioned Mode (default) is less expensive where you pay for provisioned RCU/WCU
   * Backup: optionally lasts 35 days and can be used to recreate the table